DanielWep/Intune-ConfigProfiles-AVD-Optimization/readme.md

 The commands can be performed via CMD or Powershell.

-> [!NOTE] The output paths are examples and must be modified to best fit your environment.
+> The output paths are examples and must be modified to best fit your environment.

 This command creates a collection of all important log files, which in most cases help to solve the problems.
 ```